 The self-employment tax (SE tax) has two parts: Social Security and Medicare, which together take about 15.3 percent of your earnings.
 As a quick reminder, folks who work for themselves need to pay both income tax and self-employment tax.

-Now let’s give that salt and pepper an extra shake, as there’s a crucial change this 2017.
+Now let’s give that salt and pepper an extra shake, as there’s a crucial change to this in 2018.